 • Learn more about living in Yellow Springs, Ohio »

 Nuhop is located in the heart of The Mohican Valley near Perrysville, Ohio.
 The Center borders The Mohican State Forest, which expands the outdoor classroom to include Mohican’s 4,000 acres of coniferous and deciduous forest, with 32 miles of hiking trails, 24 miles of mountain biking, several small streams and waterfalls, and the Clearfork River and Gorge.
 Nuhop also has a private beach on Pleasant Hill Lake which is great for canoeing and aquatic lessons.
 The campus is also a 5-minute walk to Mohican State Park Lodge.

 The Nuhop Center offers a beautiful outdoor education setting for students and campers to learn and develop critical thinking skills.
 Using an inquiry-based, experiential approach to teaching, Outdoor Education Instructors will lead and teach environmental classes and experiential activities including geology, ecology, forestry, canoeing, compass/orienteering, team building, and challenge and high ropes course facilitation.
 Instructors will also have occasional night hikes, overnight responsibilities in cabins, and day-long workshop facilitation with school, college and corporate groups.
-Positions are available during the spring (March 13th–May 24th) and the fall (mid-August through November).
+Positions are available during the spring (March 13th–May 24th) and the fall (September through mid-November).
 If you have experience working with children in a traditional or non-traditional educational setting, an interest and passion for working in the outdoors, and the ability to direct and supervise others with professionalism and respect, send your cover letter and resume to Matt Poland.

 Director of Outdoor Education

 The Nuhop Center for Experiential Learning